 So, I will share with you the reminder I have shared with myself every Mother’s Day for years: Celebrate Mother’s Day, find joy and shower love on the mothers in your life, but also be kind to yourself and have empathy for those around you who may be experiencing pain.

-This illustration from Mari Andrew, which I shared in last year’s Father’s Day blog, sums it up nicely:
+This illustration from Mari Andrew, which I shared in a previous Father’s Day blog, sums it up nicely:

 My personal experience includes the fear of infertility.
 I want to shout out National Infertility Awareness Week, which just recently ended.
 One in eight couples in the US struggle with fertility.
 Those numbers are higher in chronic illness communities, due to conditions like Endometriosis and PCOS.
 The shame and stigma around infertility is only recently coming to light through efforts like Resolve’s storytelling campaigns.
 My own family has seen its fair share of difficulty conceiving, as well as miscarriages.
 I myself have PCOS and, as a result, rarely ovulate.
 I also have EDS/POTS/MCAS, which can all cause pregnancy complications and can become worse after childbirth.
 Doctors I speak to about pregnancy have no idea what to tell me — it may go fine, it may be a complicated and ultimately debilitating process.
 Yet, I’ve wanted to carry a child for as long as I can remember and now, years into marriage, I get pangs every time I see a baby.
 Pangs of love and hope, but also pangs of fear.

 I have spent years preparing, doing everything I can to get my body and emotions strong enough to make pregnancy possible.
 In the words of Olaf: